 Smoking in public places is illegal.
 Tourists should be especially careful during Ramadan when public drinking, smoking and even eating should be avoided.

 Although Tanzanians come across as relaxed and friendly, it is important to observe certain formalities, especially with greetings.
 It is advisable to learn a few Swahili catch phrases when greeting, followed by a handshake.
 Women and men rarely shake hands in Swahili culture; however, if the woman extends her hand, the man is obliged to take it.
 Tanzanians are to be addressed as Mr, Mrs, and Ms, followed by the family name.
 Business dress is seldom very formal but lightweight suits are recommended for formal occasions.
 Business hours are similar to Western countries, but a longer lunch break is taken during the hotter months, and business continues later in the evening from Monday to Friday.

 The international country dialling code for Tanzania, as well as Zanzibar, is +255.
-There is good mobile phone coverage in main cities and towns, with operators using GSM networks; rural areas may have limited coverage.
+There is good mobile phone coverage in main cities and towns, while rural areas may have limited coverage.
 There are international roaming agreements with most international operators.
 Avoid making telephone calls from hotels; they can be very expensive.
 Internet cafés are available in the main towns and resorts.